Moog Music: 1971–1977: Moog Musonics, Moog Music, Inc., changes of management, and financial duress

 In November 1971, rival company muSonics bought R. A. Moog, Inc. and relocated the company to Williamsville, New York.
 An old factory at the north end of Academy Street was purchased.
 The company was renamed Moog Musonics, then Moog Music, Inc.

 In 1972, former televangelist and successful salesman David VanKouvering joined the company as VP of Marketing, creating a network of retail stores throughout the United States and then the entire world.
-Despite the increased commercial success the company saw with the introduction of the Minimoog than with previous products, competition with contemporary manufacturers such as ARP Instruments, Oberheim Electronics, and Electronic Music Studios drove the company steadily deeper into debt.
-Moog Music, Inc. was ultimately sold to Norlin Industries in 1973.
+Despite the increased commercial success the company saw with the introduction of the Minimoog, competition with ARP Instruments, Oberheim Electronics, and Electronic Music Studios drove the company steadily deeper into debt. and Moog Music, Inc. was sold to Norlin Industries in 1973.
 At this point, rival companies such as the aforementioned ARP Instruments were producing both monophonic and polyphonic synthesizers that rapidly outpaced the Moog in popularity.
 By 1975, ARP owned 40% of the synthesizer market share, effectively boxing out Moog Music, Inc.

 In 1976, Norlin moved the company to a facility on Walden Avenue in Cheektowaga.
 In 1977, once his contract with Norlin expired, Robert Moog officially left the company to pursue his own ventures, founding the firm Big Briar.

 1978–1987: Contract manufacturing, digital synthesis, and bankruptcy

-By 1978, Moog Music, Inc. had released a number of products after the success of the Minimoog, including the Vocoder, the Multimoog, the Polymoog, and a series of Taurus bass pedals.
+By 1978, Moog Music, Inc. had released a number of products after the success of the Minimoog, including the Vocoder, the Micromoog, Multimoog, the Polymoog, and a series of Taurus bass pedals.
 Despite numerous artists taking up these products, none of these synthesizers ever achieved the same success.
-Moog's problems were compounded by competition from Japanese manufacturers such as Roland, Korg and Yamaha, who by the late 1970s, were producing analog synthesizers of comparable ability but at a lower price point.
+That same year, Sequential Circuits released its groundbreaking Prophet-5 which became a new industry standard, and further eroded Moog's market share.
+The company's problems were compounded by competition from Japanese manufacturers such as Roland, Korg and Yamaha, who by the late 1970s and early 1980s, were producing analog synthesizers of comparable ability but at a lower price point.

 The company began contract manufacturing in 1981 in various other industries, including subway system repairs and air conditioning systems.

 Around the same time, digital synthesis was becoming a viable alternative to analog synthesizers.
 The Fairlight CMI, released 1979, was an expensive though fully formed digital synthesizer and sampler; in 1983, the introduction of the MIDI interface allowed rival Yamaha to release the world's first commercially successful digital synthesizer, the DX7.
 Moog Music attempted to pivot to produce digital synthesizers, but declared bankruptcy in 1987.